Rainbow Stage: History

 On 7 July 1954, the Rainbow Stage was officially opened, featuring a benefit concert with Bill Walker as the night's MC.
-Performing first was the Ukrainian Youth Association, followed by the James Duncan chorus who performed songs from the musical Carousel; other performers included Walker himself with Len Adree, as well as Eric Wild and his CBC Orchestra, and the Jewish Community Choir with Cantor Benjamin Brownstown.
+Performing first was the Ukrainian Youth Association, followed by the James Duncan chorus who performed songs from the musical Carousel; other performers included Walker himself with Len Adree, as well as Eric Wild and his CBC Orchestra, and the Jewish Community Choir with Cantor Benjamin Brownstone.

 In its opening year, the stage saw 19 performances to a combined audience of more than 19,000.
 The first full-length musical to be presented was Brigadoon, in the fall of 1955.

 The Winnipeg Summer Theatre Association was founded in 1956 to administer the theatre.
 A decade later, in 1966, the non-profit organization Rainbow Stage Inc was chartered, with Jack Shapira as executive producer.

 In 1970, a triodetic dome, using 63 tons of steel and costing $175,000, was constructed over the theatre by the Dominion Bridge Company.
 Further renovations were completed in 1975, which resulted in a modernized facility but a reduction of 600 seats.
 The renovations involved a labour dispute and a temporary move to the Manitoba Centennial Concert Hall.
 In 1986, a fly gallery, carpentry and paint shops, classrooms and expanded change rooms were added to the facility.
 The 1986 renovation involved replacing an original timber arch.
 A commemorative plaque and a replica of the arch were erected in front of the building in 1988.

 Jack Shapira was maintained as executive producer of Rainbow Stage Inc. until he was forced to resign in 1988 as a result of financial improprieties.
 Jerrett Enns became general manager in 1991.

 The first original production at Rainbow Stage came in 1990 with the musical review Say It With Music.
 The performance featured songs from various musicals.

 In 2011, the building's exterior was painted in an extensive mural by local artists Mandy Van Leeuwen and Michel Saint Hilaire.
 Painting began June 1 and the finished murals were unveiled in August.
 The mural covers 8000 sqft of concrete and required 400 colours of latex paint.

 In 2012, the theatre appointed Ray Hogg as artistic director and promoted Julie Eccles to executive director.
 After a successful and critically acclaimed 2013 season, 2014 saw the summer playbill feature three shows for the first time in over 30 years.

 In Fall of 2017 Hogg resigned as Artist Director of Rainbow Stage.
 After an extensive search process Rainbow Stage then appointed local Manitoba artist Carson Nattrass as artistic director in November 2017.